Filing Fee for Small Claims Court cases in San Bernardino County

 Small Claims Court Hearing in San Bernardino County

-Small Claims Court Locations for San Bernardino County
+Where are Small Claims Court Cases Heard in San Bernardino County?

-San Bernardino County Small Claims Court cases are heard in 6 courthouses across San Bernardino County.
-The website address for San Bernardino County Superior Court is: www.sb-court.org.
-Here are the locations:
+Small Claims Court cases are heard in 6 courthouses across the County.
+The website for San Bernardino County Superior court is: www.sb-court.org.
+Here are the following locations where small claims cases are heard:

 Barstow Court